wp-plugins/post-feature-widget/readme.txt

 4. Ready

 == Frequently Asked Questions ==

+= How do I get the image more responsive ? =

+If the widget container is smaller than the image size, the image will automatically be adjusted to the widget size.
+In other words, just choose some width for the image that is larger than your widget area and it will always have the right size.

 = I styled the widget container myself and i looks bad.
 What do I do? =